 The EU has developed increasingly close working relationships with its partners at the level of both policy issues and management of humanitarian operations.

-Additionally, the Financial and Administrative Framework Agreement (FAFA) establishes the overall legal framework for all agreements between ECHO and the UN.
+Additionally, the Financial and Administrative Framework Agreement (FAFA) establishes the overall legal framework for all agreements between the EU and the UN.

-EU Member State specialised agencies
+EU Member States’ specialised agencies

 We also work with several EU Member States' specialised agencies.
 Depending on whether they are pillar assessed or not, the agencies recognised as DG ECHO partners will work under direct management or indirect management (pillar-assessed organisations).